 This regulation requires nursing homes and ACFs to promptly coordinate the COVID-19 vaccination of their residents and personnel.
-Specifically, nursing homes will be required to offer ongoing COVID-19 vaccinations at the facility, and ACFs will be responsible for arranging vaccinations at off-site locations, such as a local pharmacy.
+Specifically, nursing homes will be required to offer ongoing COVID-19 vaccinations at the facility, and ACFs will be responsible for arranging vaccinations at off-site locations, such as State-run vaccination sites or a local pharmacy.
 For nursing homes, costs are expected to be minimal given that the COVID-19 vaccine is provided free of charge, and Medicare reimbursement is available to help Medicare-enrolled nursing homes cover administrative costs; specifically, pursuant to April 2, 2021 guidance from the Centers for Medicare & Medicaid Services (CMS), "starting on March 15, 2021, for single dose COVID-19 vaccines, Medicare pays approximately \$40 for its administration.
 Starting on March 15, 2021, for COVID-19 vaccines requiring multiple doses, Medicare pays approximately \$40 for each dose in the series."

-For ACFs, costs to facilities are minimal to none, as ACFs will be responsible for arranging vaccinations at off-site locations, such as a local pharmacy.
+For ACFs, costs to facilities are minimal to none, as ACFs will be responsible for arranging vaccinations at off-site locations, such as State-run vaccination sites or a local pharmacy.
+For ACFs, costs to facilities are minimal to none, as ACFs will be responsible for arranging vaccinations at off-site locations, such as State-run vaccination sites or a local pharmacy.
 Many ACFs have vehicles which can be used for necessary transport, but there may be minimal costs associated with transportation particularly if the distance to the vaccination site is great and/or if the ACF does not readily have access to a vehicle.